glfw/glfw/README.md

 ## Dependencies

+GLFW itself depends only on the headers and libraries for your window system.

 The examples and test programs depend on a number of tiny libraries.
 These are located in the `deps/` directory.